zenotech/netcdf-c/docs/compression.md

 # Introduction

-The enhanced compression layer provides a generic mechanism for adding compress/decompress filters on netcdf-4 files.
+The enhanced compression layer provides a generic mechanism for adding new compress/decompress filters for netcdf-4 files.
 Since this builds on the HDF5 filter mechanism, compression is only available with netcdf-4 files.

-Compression modules can be plugged into the netCDF library (at compile time) and will allow netCDF programs to read and write data using a variety of compression schemes.
+Compression modules currently must added at the time that the netcdf-c library is built from source.
+Such modules allow netCDF programs to read and write data using a variety of compression schemes.
 This should be of particular interest to anyone concerned about the size of the files being produced.

-This document describes both the compression API as well as how to add a new compression algorithm.
+This document primarily describes the compression API.
+Some information is also provided about how to add a new compression algorithm.

 # Supported Schemes